 Ten Least Intimidating Movie Aliens

 You can’t throw a dead Klingon baby these days without hitting an alien flick at the local multiplex.
-Star Wars is returning to the big screen, another Star Trek film is on the way, and now Aliens 5 has been confirmed.
+Star Wars, Star Trek, and Aliens have all recently returned to the big screen.
 But those are good films, with good strong aliens in them.
 Like any big screen creature, some aliens are better than others.
 In terms of extraterrestrials, classics like Alien/Aliens, Predator and The Thing boast the best of the best.
 Unfortunately, not all visitors from another planet register very high on the scary meter.
 Here are ten of the least intimidating movie aliens.
 (For these purposes, let’s stick to mainstream films.)

 10) Ra – Stargate